rsa17826/vex-plus-plus/readme.md

 ### command line arguments
 - **--loadMap**
-  - load map from file
+  - load map by name or NEWEST to load the newest map